West High School (Knoxville, Tennessee)

 West High School, also known as Knoxville West High School, is a public high school in the Knox County school district located at 3300 Sutherland Avenue in Knoxville, Tennessee.
 The feeder schools are Bearden Middle, Northwest Middle, and West Valley Middle.
 With the school colors of red and blue, the West High Rebels compete in various sports competitions in their district.

 History

 Knoxville West High School (West) is one of the fifteen area public high schools in the Knox County School District.
 The school opened its doors in 1951 on the original site of the McGhee Tyson Airport.
 West was one of four high schools, along with East (now Austin-East), South (now South-Doyle), and Fulton, that opened when Knoxville High School closed.
-Built to accommodate 850 students, West has undergone two major renovations and accommodates 1,300 students.
+Originally built to accommodate 850 students, West has undergone two major renovations and accommodates 1,300 students.
 The school is situated in the midtown area within five miles of the University of Tennessee.

 Demographics

-The demographic breakdown of the 1,355 students enrolled for the 2014-2015 school year was:
+The demographic breakdown of the 1,478 students enrolled for the 2022-2023 school year was: